3hr1st1n0/computer-science-class/journal.md

 Today, I am learning about print() errors.
 I am learning what the effect the print() function causes.
 # September 13th, 2023
 I am finally coding and using different arguments.
 Yay!
+# September 18th, 2023
+The print() function is a built-in function.
+It prints and outputs a specified message to the screen/console window.
+Built-in functions, contrary to user-defined, are always available and don't have to be imported.